![]() |

 Uno Fire

-The story of how Fiat's engineers basically drove an Uno the same way, replacing parts as they broke with stronger ones for "Sufferica", is still my favourite story of how to customise a car for local market conditions.
-And the "lezione uno" I learned from this little 'taljun?
-Find your bed before nightfall.
+The story of how Fiat's engineers basically drove an Uno the same way, replacing parts as they broke with stronger ones "that-ah could-ah last-ah inna Suffaricah", is still my favourite story of how a team of engineers customised a car for local market conditions.

 The second VW Combi

 Clearly, it sits not in everyone pants to kill a Toyota engine, but let the record show, I managed.
-Later on the sheep farm, looking at the tiny shards to which I had reduced a tractor's hardened steel clutch, it was agreed I should sell my ability to find metals' shearing limits to companies like Nasa.
-They could save billions in not having to do destructive tests.
+Later on the sheep farm, looking at the tiny shards to which I had reduced a Fiat tractor's hardened steel clutch, it was agreed I should sell my ability to find metals' shearing limits to companies like Nasa.
+They could have me just stand next to new parts and save billions in not having to do destructive tests.

 Suzuki 650cc